Hire a Criminal Driving Offense Lawyer

 If you break the law while driving and are caught, you may be charged with a moving violation or a criminal traffic violation.
 A moving violation includes speeding, running a red light, and running a stop sign.
 You may get one or more of the following: a ticket, a fine, and have points added to your license.

 If you are charged with a criminal traffic violation in Florida, it gets real serious, real fast.
 The charge may be a misdemeanor or a felony.
 If convicted, you will end up with a criminal record, hefty fines, and possible loss of your driver’s license.
+Don’t wait to call Weinstein Legal at one of our three Florida locations:

 Contact a Criminal Traffic Lawyer